< Back

-It’s Not Always Easy to Look Through a Fund-of-Funds
+It’s Not Always Easy to Look Through a Fund of Funds (FoF)

-One of the interesting things about investment companies under ASC 946, and a focus in our Investment Management Industry Fundamentals baseline training program, is the unique financial reporting requirements that are unlike those of any other industry.
+One of the interesting things about investment companies under ASC 946, and a focus when we teach our Investment Management Industry Fundamentals baseline training program in the classroom, is the unique financial reporting requirements that are unlike those of any other industry.
 Due to the obvious focus on investments, U.S. GAAP requires a Schedule of Investments (or SOI) to be presented.
 Specifically, for private funds (i.e. investment partnerships not registered with the SEC), investments must be categorized and presented by type of investment (e.g. common stocks, preferred stocks, convertible securities, fixed income securities, etc.), country or geographic region, industry, and derivatives (by broad category of underlying).
 Each investment that represents more than 5% of net assets must be presented separately within those categories.
+This post discusses how private funds, including a fund of funds, are required to apply a look through test of indirect investments when preparing their SOI.

 A fund-of-funds (or FoF) is an investment company that invests primarily in investment companies.
 When preparing the SOI for a FoF, some interesting presentation issues arise.